Jump-Start Your Weight Loss Today!

 Get a Good Night's Sleep

 Inadequate rest seems to promote weight gain.
 One study found that women who slept five hours per night were more likely to gain weight than those who slept seven hours a night.
-The body's ability to metabolize carbohydrates is reduced with fewer hours of sleep, which experts say can lead to an increase in body fat and higher levels of insulin.
+The body's ability to metabolize carbohydrate is reduced with fewer hours of sleep, which experts say can lead to an increase in body fat and higher levels of insulin.
 To get a more restful night's sleep, Paul Ciechanowski, M.D., M.P.H., recommends cutting down on caffeine, fatty foods, and alcoholic drinks.

 Try It Now: During the holiday season, getting a good night's sleep can be especially tough.
 Make a point to establish a relaxing bedtime routine.
 Thirty minutes before lights out, turn off the TV and other attention-grabbing devices.
 Choose an activity that makes you feel peaceful and calm, such as reading a book, writing in a journal, meditating, or taking a bath.
 The structure around bedtime will eventually get your body (and brain) in the habit of settling down for sleep.